nipreps/GOVERNANCE/org-docs/CHARTER.md

 Beyond the general requirements for any project, end-user application must:

 * Only and fully support BIDS and BIDS-Derivatives for the input and output data.
-* Be packaged as a fully-compliant BIDS-Apps, not just the user interface, but also in the continuous integration, testing, and delivery.
+* Be packaged as a fully-compliant BIDS-Apps, not just in the user interface, but also in the continuous integration, testing, and delivery.
 * Be strictly scoped within preprocessing tasks (i.e., no analysis or irrecoverable preprocessing steps).
 * Be agnostic to subsequent analysis, i.e., any software supporting BIDS-Derivatives for its inputs should be capable to analyze data preprocessed with them.
 * Be thoroughly and transparently documented (including the generation of individual, visual reports with a consistent format that serve as scaffolds for understanding the underpinnings and design decisions).